 Peptic Ulcer: Peptic ulcer is an ulcer of the mucous membrane lining of the stomach.
 People with gastritis, acidity and heartburn are more prone to the peptic ulcer.
 This disease affects 20% people with chronic gastritis.
 Peptic ulcer is caused due to various reasons.
 No single cause can be held responsible for peptic ulcers.
 Excessive production of acid from gastrinomas corrodes the inner surface of esophagus, stomach or intestine.
 A bacterial infection caused by Helicobacter pylori is responsible for the development of ulcers in stomach.

 Chronic Constipation: Inability to completely evacuate the bowels or passing very hard stools is known as Constipation or Vibandh in Ayurveda.
 This prevalent problem is due to an incorrect lifestyle and poor eating patterns.
 Although constipation is often looked upon as a common problem, if not treated or if Constipation treatment is delayed, it can lead to further problems such as fissures, fistulas, piles, lack of appetite and indigestion.
 To provide root-cause Constipation treatment, it is important to understand the root-cause first.
 Basically, weak digestive power is the most common reason and it results from irregular and incorrect eating patterns, not taking in enough fluids, taking a diet that is low in fiber, a sedentary lifestyle, and bowel evacuation habits that are poor.
 These all lead to incomplete digestion of the food, which is not expelled by the intestines and causes the formation of ama (mucus).
 Foods that are heavy and difficult to digest, as well as oily, spicy, fried, and junk foods are the culprits.
 Eating food in a disturbed atmosphere or in front of the television and being awake late at night all lead to bowel disturbance.
-Psychological factors like stress, anxiety, fear, jealousy, and sorrow also play an important role and is addressed during Constipation treatment at Dr.Jasna Ayurvedic Clinic
+Psychological factors like stress, anxiety, fear, jealousy, and sorrow also play an important role and are addressed during Gastrointestinal Diseases treatment Dubai at Dr.Jasna Ayurvedic Clinic

 According to Ayurveda, undigested food and occult stool slowly accumulate in the stomach and large intestines respectively and impair Vata Dosha, resulting in obstruction of the digestive tract.
 When the digestive tract is not clear, the body will not be able to facilitate proper bowel movement, thereby leading to the condition of constipation.